arkime/arkime/README.md

 ## Background

-Moloch was created to replace commercial full packet systems for use at AOL in 2012.
+Moloch was created to replace commercial full packet systems at AOL in 2012.
 By having complete control of hardware and costs, we found we could deploy full packet capture across all our networks for the same cost as just one network using a commercial tool.

-The Moloch system is comprised of 3 components
+The Moloch system is comprised of 3 components:
-* **capture** - A threaded C application that monitors network traffic, writes PCAP formatted files to disk, parses the captured packets and sends metadata (SPI data) to elasticsearch.
+* **capture** - A threaded C application that monitors network traffic, writes PCAP formatted files to disk, parses the captured packets, and sends metadata (SPI data) to elasticsearch.
 * **viewer** - A [node.js](http://nodejs.org/) application that runs per capture machine.
 It handles the web interface and transfer of PCAP files.
 * **[elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html)** - The search database technology powering Moloch.